Reception Capacity: Definitions, Game Theory and Hardness: Our Results

-As discussed earlier, this paper follows an extensive line of work in the last decade on computing the capacity of wireless networks.
+As discussed earlier, this paper follows an extensive line of work on computing the capacity of wireless networks.
 There has been a particular focus on the SINR or physical model, in which we explicitly reason about the signal strength and interference at each receiver.
 However, there has also been significant work directly on graph-based models (e.g., \cite{dinitz10}) and on the relationship between graph models and the SINR model~\cite{HT15} (which shows in particular that graphs can do a surprisingly good job of representing the physical model, motivating continued study of graph models).
-Typically in these graph models each link is represented by a node (rather than an edge) and two nodes are adjacent if they interfere, in which case the unicast capacity is equal to the maximum independent set.
-Typically authors assume (e.g.~\cite{dinitz09,dinitz10,HT15}) that the graph has some geometric structure (such as being a unit-disc graph) which makes computing maximum independent sets (at least approximately) an easier task.

 From the perspective of computing the capacity, the most directly related work (and much of the inspiration for this paper) are~\cite{dinitz09} and \cite{GWHW09}, which to a large extent introduced the unicast capacity problem for worst-case inputs and gave the first approximation bounds.
 These bounds were improved in a series of papers, most notably including a constant-factor approximation~\cite{Kes11}, and have been generalized to even more general models and metrics, e.g.~\cite{HM11,HM14}.